ariszi/ShareApp/README.md

 User on boarding flow
 ==================================
 In this documentation i m going to mentions some of the architectures, frameworks, librarys, conventions, etc that i m going to use in order to complete this project.

 # Commit convention Overview
 The commits will be structured with the format of [Purpose]: [Description] The purpose will have a wide variety on key works like feature, refactor, fix, tests, etc.

 # Architecture Overview
 This project will use a reactive approach for its presentation layer.
 It will observe sources of the state, it will react on their changes, and it will create a state from the combination of those reaction(s).
 This approach can handle the projects' requirements.
 (This approach in bigger projects might be a bottleneck since the combine function can take up to 5 items. <-- Debatable)

 # Libs used

 # Implementation notes
+ The priorities on this project are given according to the specs guidelines and personal preference.
+ Unfortunately the time is not unlimited in order to sharpen all edges so some things like code styles or forgotten/unused code/libs here and there might exist.